 Our memories of vegetables as a child, or our preferences for the look, taste, smell or texture of veg, can influence what we eat as adults, and what we avoid1.

-The problem with this, is adults need a variety of vegetables to keep our bodies healthy and fighting fit.
+The problem with this is that adults need a variety of vegetables to keep our bodies healthy and fighting fit.
 Each vegetable has its own unique mix of nutrients, that support disease prevention and promotes a healthy weight2,3.
 Vegetables are a great source of dietary fibre that is critical for helping us stay full and achieve a healthy gut4.

 In this blog, we’ll give you the lowdown on how to increase the vegetable diversity in your diet and explore new veg.